pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 ## Outcomes and continuations

 By the end of the two-day workshop, we had managed to converge on some ideas and principles.
-Here are a few that were meaningful to me:
+Here are a few that were especially meaningful to me:

 * All contributions are attributed in a way that promotes their value and facilitates credit for all forms of labor.
 * The Scholarly Commons are a fair place where everyone can play as long as they play fair and their contributions are [FAIR][fair-paper].